sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy_executors_terraform.md

   - `executor_sourcegraph_executor_proxy_password`: this must match `executors.accessToken` you set in your site config
 6. Run `terraform init` to download the Sourcegraph executor modules
 7. Run `terraform apply` and enter "yes" after reviewing the proposed changes to create the executor VM
-8. Go back to the site admin page, expand **Maintenance**, click **Executors**, and check to see if your executor shows up in the list with a green dot 🟢.
+8. Go back to the site admin page, expand **Executors**, click **Instances** and check to see if your executor shows up in the list with a green dot 🟢.
 If it's not there:
   - Make sure `terraform apply` exited with code 0 and did not print any errors
   - Make sure a GCP VM was created: